ludwig-ai/ludwig-docs/docs/configuration/features/date_features.md

 ]
 ```

+The encoder parameters specified at the feature level are:

+- `tied` (default `null`): name of another input feature to tie the weights of the encoder with.
+It needs to be the name of
+a feature of the same type and with the same encoder parameters.

 Currently there are two encoders supported for dates: `DateEmbed` (default) and `DateWave`.
 The encoder can be set by
 specifying `embed` or `wave` in the feature's `encoder` parameter in the input feature's configuration.

+Example date feature entry in the input features list:

 ```yaml
 name: date_feature_name